dcrnofficial/doc/POS/POS.md

 The ticket price is always refunded, no matter if your ticket votes, misses or expires.
 ---
 3. **Can I cancel my ticket?**
-No. The fact that funds cannot be withdrawn is a key element in Decred’s PoS security and governance model.
+No. The fact that funds cannot be withdrawn is a key element in Decred-Next’s PoS security and governance model.
 Having funds locked in tickets proves that ticket holders have “skin in the game” and are properly incentivized.
 Funds will be returned to the ticket holder’s wallet once the ticket has either voted or been revoked due to a missed or expired vote.
 ---
 4. **Is Proof-of-Stake (PoS) susceptible to large exchanges using their customers’ DCRN?**
 The amount of DCRN a person (or exchange) possesses doesn’t matter, only the number of tickets.
 Funds used to purchase tickets are locked until the ticket they purchased votes.
 This means that DCRN involved in PoS are effectively nontransferable.
 For an exchange to use their customers’ DCRN for voting, they would have to transfer them out of the wallets and lock them for up to 5 months.
 People would notice their balances change (DCRN locked in PoS will not show as spendable) and they would not be able to withdraw any funds so the exchange would suffer a large loss of liquidity.